vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ Fixed null reference errors in visual technique implementations with proper null checks
 - ✅ Completed test TODOs in Lenia.test.ts with comprehensive coverage
 - ✅ Fixed all FluidSimulation test failures by adding proper null checks throughout the code
+- ✅ Enhanced FeedbackLoop and FractalNoise tests with comprehensive edge case handling
+- ✅ Added tests for handling uninitialized states and null uniform values
+- ✅ Improved type safety in FluidSimulation.ts and Lenia.ts with proper types, enums, and validation

 ## Shader Implementation Details:
 - **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
 Added subtle noise and pulsing effects for a more organic appearance.